ZoranStojsavljevic/BeagleBoard-Workshop-Examples/README.md

 #### [2] MikroBUS driver must be loaded at the kernel booting time

-For built-in MikroBUS driver into 5.8.18-bone24/, this is a mandatory requirement.
+For built-in MikroBUS driver into rcn tested kernels, this is a mandatory requirement.

 The .config file MikroBUS configuration: